pauliacomi/pyGAPS/docs/examples/characterisation.rst

 Material characterisation
 -------------------------

-This section will have several examples of adsorbent material characterisation that can be performed using pyGAPS.
+This section will have several examples of porous material characterisation that can be performed using pyGAPS.
 A complete applicability guide and info on each function parameters can be found in the :ref:`reference manual <characterisation-manual>`.

 .. toctree::